Your Name (required)

 Niles enjoys the Arts and Culture, Niles danced with the Les Enfants Dance Troupe.
 She also won a regional Art competition in 1998 from UNIFEM “A life free of violence: it’s our Right”, designed two Carnival Queen Contestants Evening Wear, chaperoned the winning contestant of Miss SJC Princess 2010.

-Kym Nylz was birthed while she was a client with Up With Women.
+Her company, Kym Nylz, was launched while she was a client with Up With Women.
 Niles realized the need to bring her Caribbean customs and remedies to Canada and the World at large.
 Also, in her free time, Niles loves spending time with her adorable daughter.

 Niles brings to Up With Women her experience from both the public and private sector, entrepreneurship and her love for the Arts and Culture and motherhood.